 How do you take a triptan?

 You should take the first dose when the headache (pain) is just beginning to develop, but not before this stage.
-That is, do not take it in the aura stage if you have an aura and do not take it to prevent one from coming on.
+That is, do not take it if you are experiencing a migraine with aura symptomsi and do not take it to prevent one from coming on.
 Studies have shown that they do not work as well if taken too early.
 Triptans taken by mouth are designed to work rapidly - within an hour or so.
 Injected triptans usually work in 10-15 minutes.

 After you have taken the first dose: